camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 a `code` as shown in **(3)**.

 We recommend documenting the list of error codes as part of the Connector's API.
-Users can build on those codes by creating [BPMN errors](/components/connectors/use-connectors/index.md#bpmn-errors) in their Connector configurations.<br/>
+Users can build on those codes by creating [BPMN errors](/components/connectors/use-connectors/index.md#bpmn-errors) in their Connector configurations.

 As shown in **(5)**, the Connector can also throw a `ConnectorRetryException` to signal a retryable error (external API call in this case).
-Such errors will enable the connector to override the job retries and backoff duration values.
-Here are some specifics about the `ConnectorRetryException`.<br/>
+Such errors will enable the Connector to override the job retries and backoff duration values.
+Here are some specifics about the `ConnectorRetryException`:

-If `retries` or `backoffDuration` are not set, the Connector runtime will use the job values.<br/>
+- If `retries` or `backoffDuration` are not set, the Connector runtime will use the job values.
-As shown in **(6)**, the developer is responsible to set (decrease) the number of retries.
+- As shown in **(6)**, the developer is responsible to set (decrease) the number of retries.
 The Connector runtime will use these values **as is** to override the job values.

-If the Connector has a result to return, it can create a new result data object and set its properties as shown in **(4)**.
+- If the Connector has a result to return, it can create a new result data object and set its properties as shown in **(4)**.

-For best interoperability, Connector functions provide default meta-data via the `@OutboundConnector` annotation.
+- For best interoperability, Connector functions provide default meta-data via the `@OutboundConnector` annotation.
 Connector runtime environments can use this data to auto-discover provided Connector runtime behavior.

 Using this outline, you start the business logic of your Connector in the `executeConnector` method and expand from there.